 About our SID activities

-We are running a two-day hub event to discuss emerging challenges regarding the safe and healthy use of technologies by children and young people with over 50 panellists from different sectors, including civil society, academia, private sector and government.
-During the event, we will also have the ceremony to deliver our Digital citizenship in action award 2024 to 5 schools that during the last year held transformative initiatives on student leadership, community engagement, digital empowerment, and innovative pedagogical practices.
+We are running a two-day hub event to discuss emerging challenges regarding the safe and healthy use of technologies by children and young people with dozens of panellists from different sectors, including civil society, academia, the private sector and government.
+During the event, we will also have a ceremony to deliver our Digital Citizenship in Action Award 2025 to three schools that, during the last year, held transformative initiatives on student leadership, community engagement, digital empowerment, and innovative pedagogical practices.

 What we are doing to create a better internet...